-Luckily, a Makefile has been prepared so that on Unix, provided you have installed Python and Subversion, you can just run to check out the necessary toolset in the tools/ subdirectory and build the HTML output files.
+Luckily, a Makefile has been prepared so that on Unix, provided you have installed Python and Subversion, you can just run cd Doc make html to check out the necessary toolset in the tools/ subdirectory and build the HTML output files.
 To view the generated HTML, point your favorite browser at the top-level index build/html/index.html after running "make".